 Our top pick is the Benchmade North Fork ($140).
-It’s a little bigger than most knives we looked at, measuring 4” closed, but it never felt bulky in our pockets.
+It’s a little bigger than most knives we looked at, measuring 3.9” closed, but it never felt bulky in our pockets.
 What you get for that added size is a more comfortable and stable handle (we ordered the wooden one) and a blade that can handle tougher assignments, like rope and cardboard, with ease.
 The North Fork received some of the most positive reviews from our testers on its ergonomics and usability, and we agreed.
+We loved using Benchmade's proprietary Axis lock, which lets you close the knife without putting your fingers in the blade's path, and gave the North Fork one of the most effortless opening and closing actions of anything we tested.
 Among the dozens of knives on our desks, we found ourselves automatically reaching for this one whenever the opportunity came up to open a package.

 If you want a quality knife without investing a ton of money, the Ontario Rat II is a fantastic choice at around $43.
-This knife shocked us with how well it performed compared to more expensive options — it aced every one of our tests and felt comfortable to use the entire time.
-The steel isn’t as high quality as that in high-end pocket knives— you’ll have to sharpen it more often — and the handle is made from cheaper nylon.
+This knife shocked us with how well it performed compared to more expensive options — it aced every one of our tests and the perfectly contoured pocket clip felt comfortable in our hands the entire time.
+The steel isn’t as high quality as that in high-end pocket knives — you’ll have to sharpen it more often — and the handle is made from cheaper nylon.
 But if you’re looking for a solid first pocket knife (or just one you won’t feel bad about beating up), consider the Rat II.

 We were skeptical about the need for a $365 knife.
 Then we got our hands on the Chris Reeve Small Sebenza.
 The opening and closing mechanisms are legendary: “Sebenza smooth” is sought after praise in the knife world.
 With its finely sharpened steel blade sandwiched between two thick slabs of titanium, the Sebenza is as close to pocket knife perfection as it gets.
 It’s the Cary Grant of pocket knives.
 If quality craftsmanship and attention to detail are your thing, this knife is worth saving up for.